 - Cold conditions.
-Apply grease from grease gun to grease nipples. - Doser adjustment is wrong for the application.
-The doser must be readjusted.
-See "Adjusting the dose" on page 46. - Blockage in greasing device.
+Apply grease from grease gun to grease nipples. - Doser adjusting is wrong for the application.
+The doser must be readjusted. - Blockage in greasing device.
 Contact your local dealer for more information.

 UPPER OR LOWER TOOL BUSHING GETS TOO MUCH LUBRICANT